LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 <br></br>

 <strong>A philosophy question:</strong> Do we want generality for AI?
-A superhero agent save the world or diverse agents living together :D
+A superhero agent save the world?
+Or diverse agents living together? :D

 {{< /sidenote >}}